maxzie-creations/defineos-andriod/README.md

 An Andriod ROM custom-built to be as minimalist and fast as possible.

 # Supported Devices [as of now]
+Tecno Spark 20c

+# Upcoming Devices
-Tecno Spark 20c and Infinix Smart 7
+Infinix Smart 7

 # Required Tools
 A Windows Device